poldracklab/fitlins/docs/estimators.rst

 Nilearn
 -------
-Fits a normal general linear model (GLM).
+Fits a normal general linear model (GLM) assuming that the residuals are not autocorrelated.
 This is quick and no-frills.

 AFNI
 ----
 Fits a "prewhitened" GLM with an ARMA(1,1) model to each voxel to account for autocorrelated time series noise.
 The GLM and the ARMA(1,1) model are simultaneously optimized with a restricted maximum likelihood approach.
-The downside of the approach is that it's a bit slower.
+The downside of the approach is that it's a bit slower as it has to iteratively fit the GLM and ARMA model at each voxel.